khulnasoft/khulnasoft-meshplay/src/components/Case-study-banner/README.md

 ### What is the use of this CTA:
-The **CaseStudyBanner** component is a banner of case study of how HPE uses Meshery to manage SPIRE
+The **CaseStudyBanner** component is a banner of case study of how HPE uses Meshplay to manage SPIRE

 ### How to use the CTA:
 To use this CTA simply use